gopal-mahajan/forest-stack-developer-docs/docs/understanding_user_roles/consumer.md

 ## Access and Permissions

 Consumers can:
-- Browse and search Data Banks, AI Models, and Potential Applications
+- Browse and search Datasets, Models , and Use cases.
-- View asset details
-- Download open assets
-- Request access to restricted assets
+- They can view asset details, query and download open assets and request access to restricted assets.
-- Create and run notebooks for exploratory data analysis and building basic models
-- (Consumers with compute) Request GPU-hour credits for advanced model training

 ---